lulu98/stock-analysis-tool/organization/roadmap.md

 - SAT-004 [To Do] : Increase test coverage
 - SAT-005 [To Do] : Fix linter scripts
 - SAT-006 [To Do] : Include linter scripts in CI
+- SAT-007 [Done] : Update workflows with latest versions of the actions which runs on Node16